racgoo/scry/README.md

 If setting things up feels difficult, please refer to the "examples" in the GitHub repository.

 ----------------------------------------------------------------------
 #vite example (vite.config.js)

-import { defineConfig } from "vite";
+!!
+ESM and CJS have identical execution behavior when using bundlers like Vite, with the module system determined by package.json type configuration ("module" or "commonjs"). import { defineConfig } from "vite";
 import react from "@vitejs/plugin-react";
 import { scryBabelPlugin } from "@racgoo/scry";